 Cancers may cause blood in the urine or crampy pain in the side.

 Diagnosis is usually by computed tomography.

 Treatment is removal of the kidney and ureter.

 Cancers of the renal pelvis and ureter are much less common than cancers of the rest of the kidney or bladder.
 They probably occur in fewer than 6,000 people in the United States each year.

-Renal Pelvis and Ureter Cancer
+Symptoms of Renal Pelvis and Ureter Cancer

 Blood in the urine is usually the first symptom.
 People may also have pain and burning during urination and an urgent, frequent need to urinate.
 Crampy pain in the flank (the space between the ribs and hip) or lower abdomen may occur if the flow of urine is obstructed (for example, because a blood clot blocks the ureter).

-If the cancer has not spread beyond the area of the renal pelvis and ureter (for example, some low-grade and low-risk cancers) are treated with a laser to destroy the cancer cells or with surgery that removes only the cancer itself while leaving the kidney, the noncancerous portion of the ureter, and the bladder in place.
+Some cancers in the renal pelvis and ureter (for example, some low-grade and low-risk cancers) are treated with a laser to destroy the cancer cells or with surgery that removes only the cancer itself while leaving the kidney, the noncancerous portion of the ureter, and the bladder in place.
+However, these cancers have a higher risk of recurrence and spread.
 Occasionally, a drug, such as mitomycin C or bacille Calmette-Guérin (BCG—a substance that stimulates the body’s immune system) is instilled into the ureter or a chemotherapy drug is given.
 It is not clear how effective laser treatments and drug instillations are.

 A cystoscopy (insertion of a flexible viewing tube to examine the inside of the bladder) is done periodically after surgery, indefinitely, because people who have had this type of cancer are at risk of developing bladder cancer.